© 2025 CodeDynasty. All rights reserved.

 2. Mixing Microtasks and Macrotasks:

-3. Blocking the Event Loop:
+3. Blocking the Event Loop: CODE_BLOCK_8

 Taking note of these will help you write more predictable and performant asynchronous JavaScript code.

-Comparing with Go’s defer
+Comparing with Go’s INLINE_CODE_26

 Go’s Defer